-In an agent-normal-form correlated equilibrium, the mediator is assumed to know the signals received by the players.
-It then sends a recommendation, one for each pair (player i, signal s_i), where a recommendation for the pair (player i, signal s_i) is an action of player i who received signal s_i .
-Note that after receiving signal s_i player i is not aware of the recommendation he would have received upon getting signal s'i .
+In an agent-normal-form correlated equilibrium (introduced by Samuelson and Zhang, 1989), the mediator is assumed to know the signals received by the players.
+He then sends recommendations, one to each pair (player i, signal $s_i$ ).
+The recommendation to the pair (player i, signal $s_i$ ) is an action recommended to player i when receiving the signal $s_i$ .
+Note that after receiving the signal $s_i$ player i is not aware of the recommendation he would have received upon getting signal $s'i$ .
+One possible interpretation of this mediation scheme is that each player is replaced by a group of agents, one agent for each possible signal.
+An agent-normal-form correlated equilibrium is a correlated equilibrium of the non-Bayesian game played by the agents.
+The payoff of a player in the original game is the payoff of the realized agent (see Myerson, 1991 and Forges, 1993 for further comments).

-More precisely, the mediator then chooses its recommendation in two steps: (i) before knowing the signals of the players it chooses a correlation device, i.e. with probability λ_i it chooses to use the mechanism ε_i in step two; (ii) then after being aware of the signals of the players, the mechanism ε_i chooses independently a recommendation for player 1 with signal s and a recommendation for player 2 with signal t.
-This solution concept can be interpreted as a normal form correlated equilibrium in the game in which each pair (player i, signal s_i) is considered a separate player.
+More precisely, the mediator chooses its recommendation in two steps: (i) before knowing the signals of the players it chooses a correlation device, i.e., with probability $\lambda_i$ it chooses to use the mechanism $\varepsilon_i$ in step two; (ii) then after being aware of the signals of the players, the mechanism $\varepsilon_i$ chooses independently a recommendation for player 1 with signal s and a recommendation for player 2 with signal t.
+This solution concept can be interpreted as a normal-form correlated equilibrium in the game in which each pair (player i, signal si) is considered a separate player.

-A communication equilibrium is implemented by a mediator to which each player sends his signal (but he can of course lie).
-Then as a function of reported signals the mediator sends to each player a recommended action.
+A communication equilibrium (introduced by Forges, 1986) is implemented by a mediator to which each player is asked to send his signal (but he can of course lie).
+Then, as a function of the reported signals the mediator sends to each player a recommended action.
 The equilibrium condition states that no player has an incentive to lie nor to deviate from the recommended action.
-Note that a communication equilibrium may involve a stronger dependence between the signals of both players and the recommended actions than in the previous equilibrium notions, because the mediator is allowed to use both signals in order to choose the recommendations he makes.
+Note that a communication equilibrium may involve a stronger dependence between the signals of the players and the recommended actions than in the previous equilibrium notions, because the mediator is allowed to use both signals in order to choose the recommendations he makes.

-4.2 The epistemic approach
+4.2.
+The epistemic approach

-The previous notions of equilibrium require a mediator.
-They differ in the information the mediator has about the private signals of the players.
-In this section we adopt a different approach introduced in Aumann (1987), used by Forges (1993), and adopted by Bassan et al (2003).
-It can be viewed as a general approach to express Bayesian rationality.

-The epistemic approach is based on a probability space (Ω, \mathbb{P}) , where Ω is rich enough to reflect the state of nature, the signals and the actions of players.
+The previous equilibrium notions required the presence of a mediator.
+They differ one another in the information the mediator has about the private signals.
+In this section we adopt the epistemic approach introduced in Aumann (1987), and used by Forges (1993), and Bassan et al. (2003).
+This approach is based on a probability space $(\Omega, \mathbb{P})$ , with $\Omega$ being rich enough to reflect the state of nature, the signals and the actions of players.

-The epistemic model is described by a probability space, (Ω, \mathbb{P}) , two partitions $\mathfrak{A}1, \mathfrak{A}2$ of Ω and a few random variables over Ω : (i) κ takes values in K (i.e., κ is the state of nature), (ii) ς and τ take values in S and T, resp. (i.e., ς and τ are the signals); and (iii) α and β take values in A and B, resp. (i.e., α and β are the actions).
+The epistemic model is described by a probability space, $(\Omega, \mathbb{P})$ , two partitions $\mathfrak{A}1, \mathfrak{A}2$ of $\Omega$ and a few random variables over $\Omega$ : (i) $\kappa$ takes values in K (i.e., $\kappa$ is the state of nature), (ii) $\varsigma$ and $\tau$ take values in S and T, resp. (i.e., $\varsigma$ and $\tau$ are the signals); and (iii) $\alpha$ and $\beta$ take values in A and B, resp. (i.e., $\alpha$ and $\beta$ are the actions).
 The partitions $\mathfrak{A}1, \mathfrak{A}2$ represent the information available to player 1 and player 2, respectively.

-A Bayesian solution7 under the information structure $\mathcal{I} = (S, T, \sigma)$ is an epistemic model that satisfies the following conditions:
+A belief-invariant Bayesian solution under the information structure $\mathcal{I} = (S, T, \sigma)$ is an epistemic model that satisfies the following conditions: